OreoDog1/performance-reviews/README.md

 #### layout.html

-This layout file allows for the use of Bootstrap and my style sheet and allows error-handling in all of the HTML files.
+This layout file allows for the use of Bootstrap and my stylesheet and allows error-handling in all of the HTML files.
 While it is a little strange to have a layout file with just two other HTML files, I think it helps the main files look cleaner and more readable.

 #### index.html

-This is the homepage of the application which contains the instructions to create the csv files as well as the input fields.
+This is the homepage of the application which contains the instructions to create the csv files as well as the input form.

 #### reviewers.html